Comey to say he assured Trump he wasn't personally under investigation

 "After discussing the matter, we decided to keep it very closely held, resolving to figure out what to do with it down the road as our investigation progressed," he wrote.

+Nonetheless, Trump's outside counsel, Marc Kasowitz, said the president took Comey's Jan.
+6 statement as a vindication.

+“The President is pleased that Mr. Comey has finally publicly confirmed his private reports that the President was not under investigation in any Russian probe," Kasowitz said in a statement.
+"The President feels completely and totally vindicated.
+He is eager to continue to move forward with his agenda.”

-However, Comey said he did report to the acting attorney general another conversation with the president, on March 30.
-In that conversation, Comey says Trump repeatedly asked him to get the word out that he was not being investigated.
-That came after Comey revealed to the public that the FBI was investigating whether the Trump campaign colluded with the Russian election interference effort.
+In his testimony, Comey said he did report to the acting attorney general another part of the March 30 conversation with the president, on March 30, which occurred after Comey revealed to the public that the FBI was investigating whether the Trump campaign colluded with the Russian election interference effort.

 "He described the Russia investigation as 'a cloud' that was impairing his ability to act on behalf of the country," Comey wrote.
 "He said he had nothing to do with Russia, had not been involved with hookers in Russia, and had always assumed he was being recorded when in Russia."